mtkresearch/BreezeApp/README.md

 ### Developer Setup
 Looking to build and contribute?
 Check our [Setup Guide](/docs/setup/installation.md) for detailed instructions.

+### Working with Submodules
+This project uses Git Submodules for component management.
+See [Submodules Guide](/docs/setup/submodules.md) for detailed instructions on:
+- Initial setup and cloning
+- Updating submodules
+- Contributing to components
+- Troubleshooting

 ## ✨ Features

 - 💬 Text-based chat interface